DanAletor/Availability-API/README.md

    Access the API at `http://localhost:5000/api/availability?start_date=2024-09-10&end_date=2024-09-20`.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Contributions are always welcome!

 ## Preview Page

 The Availability API includes a preview page to test the API functionality.
 This page allows users to input start and end dates and view available properties.